hesstobi/sublime_gnuplot/README.md

 ## Installing via Package Control

-To install SublimeLinter via [Package Controll](https://sublime.wbond.net/installation), follow these steps:
+To install Sublime Gnuplot via [Package Controll](https://sublime.wbond.net/installation), follow these steps:

 1. Open the Command Palette (`cmd+shift+p` on Mac OS X, `ctrl+shift+p` on Linux/Windows).
 2. Type `install`  and select `Package Control: Install Package` from the Command Palette.
 There will be a pause of a few seconds while Package Control finds the available packages.